What Do You Need to Open a Bank Account? All You Need to Know 2024

 - Wise Account: Personal accounts are free to open, with no minimum balance and no ongoing fee

-- Revolut Account: Choose a free to open standard plan, or upgrade to a monthly fee of up to 16.99 USD, to unlock more features
+- Revolut Account: Choose to open a standard plan that doesn’t have a monthly fee or an opening fee, or upgrade to a monthly fee of up to 16.99 USD, to unlock more features

 What documents do you need to open a business bank account?